 disasters works of art that I could produce with it when the nice young man brought out a stack of wire wreath rings and my mind started working overtime.

 I remembered looking at an article in a magazine somewhere where some cleaver crafty person made it look super simple to make a beautiful rag wreath using one of these rings and some scraps of paper.
-I tried to talk myself out of it but I ended up walking away with 3 rings (I’m nothing if not ambitious) and some of the pretty fabric I was in love with.
+I tried to talk myself out of it but I ended up walking away with 3 rings from Joanns (I’m nothing if not ambitious) and some of the pretty fabric I was in love with.

 Then I got home and couldn’t find the article I’d read anywhere so I had to wing it which meant that the beautiful homemade rag wreath that I’d imagined hanging on my hall wall was destined for disaster before I’d even started.